Latest SeedProd News

 Set up a WooCommerce coming soon mode or maintenance mode page using SeedProd

-A successful WooCommerce maintenance mode page does more than just say, “We’ll be back soon.”
-It’s an opportunity to engage your visitors, build excitement, and even capture leads.
-And with SeedProd’s easy-to-use tools, you can create a stunning maintenance page in minutes.
+A good WooCommerce maintenance page does more than say, “We’ll be back soon.”
+It’s a chance to reassure customers, build trust, and even collect leads.
+With SeedProd’s drag-and-drop builder, you can create a polished design in minutes.

 Choose a Maintenance Mode Template (Or Start from Scratch)

-SeedProd offers a wide range of professionally designed maintenance mode templates, so you don’t have to start from scratch.
-Find a template that aligns with your brand, then customize it to your liking.
+SeedProd includes a library of professionally designed templates, so you don’t need to start from scratch.
+Pick one that matches your brand, then make it your own.

 Customize Your Maintenance Mode Page